Thesis - Campus Access Only

 So what is it that affects body condition in black bears?
 We sought to answer this question by using research collected from black bears in this region.
 We analyzed several different variables, which included: vegetation and berry production, hunter harvest estimates, winter temperatures, age, and body metrics (i.e. weight, girth, shoulder height, etc.).

 We found that during the first half of the summer, body fat content of a black bear is most strongly related to body metrics, such as weight.
 If weight is taken out of the model, age, sex, current and previous year vegetation production, and previous year Huckleberry production appear.
 This changes for the second half of their year, in which current year vegetation production becomes more important.
 These results indicate that during the first half of the year, the energy consumed is put towards growth (for young bears) and building lean body mass.
 Also, previous year huckleberry production is important.
 The second half of the year is more crucial for building fat reserves.
 It is during this time of year that bears enter into hyperphagia, a state of prodigious eating where they prepare for hibernation.
 During this part of the year it appears bears rely on vegetation.
 Our results could indicate that limitations on population size in this region for grizzly bears.

 Honors College Research Project

 Schwartzkopf, Caleb M., "FACTORS INFLUENCING BODY CONDITION IN CABINET-YAAK ECOSYSTEM BLACK BEARS" (2017).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 152.

 © Copyright 2017 Caleb M. Schwartzkopf